Last updated on 2026-05-15

 Program Structure

 The Industrial Mechanics program is structured to be completed within a one-year timeframe of full-time study.
-The program includes:
+The program is delivered through a blended format, combining both theoretical and practical components to enhance learning.
+Key features of the program structure include:

 - Opportunities for work attachments to gain real-world experience.

-This program is designed to provide students with a solid foundation in industrial mechanics, preparing them for various roles in the field.
-The blend of theoretical knowledge and practical skills ensures that graduates are ready to enter the workforce with confidence.
+This program is designed to provide students with a solid foundation in industrial mechanics, preparing them for a successful career in the field.

 Featured Experiences

-- Hands-on training in machine shop practices and maintenance.
+- Hands-on training in machine shops, allowing students to work with real tools and equipment.

-- Work attachment opportunities to gain practical experience in real industrial settings.
+- Work attachment opportunities that provide practical experience in industrial settings.

 Career Options

-Graduates of the Industrial Mechanics program can explore a variety of career paths in Canada, including:
+Graduates of the Industrial Mechanics program can explore a variety of career opportunities in Canada.
+Here are some potential job roles:

-- Industrial Mechanic/Millwright: Responsible for maintaining and repairing industrial machinery, ensuring optimal performance in manufacturing settings.
+- Industrial Mechanic/Millwright: Responsible for installing, maintaining, and repairing industrial machinery and equipment.

-With ongoing industrial growth, the demand for skilled industrial mechanics continues to rise, offering promising career opportunities and competitive salaries.
+With ongoing industrial growth, the demand for skilled industrial mechanics is high, providing graduates with numerous opportunities to build a successful career in various sectors.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.